 7. Participating in a Tea Ceremony

 The Japanese Tea Ceremony is a cultural ceremony in Japan that is popular with its residents.
 The activity involves perfecting the art of preparing, serving, and appreciating tea.
-All individuals participating in the ceremony must wear a kimono.
+It’s important to wear the appropriate clothing to a tea ceremony.
+Traditionally, the appropriate attire for a tea ceremony is a simple kimono to avoid any distractions.
+However, modest western clothing is also accepted – but a kimono is most appreciated.
 The tea ceremony actually evolved during a time where the kimono was worn daily by all men and women.
 Because of this, many of the movements involved in making tea are actually accounted for in the design of the kimono.